lupiter/zip-knit/README.md

 The work that Steve Conklin did was based on earlier work by John R. Hogerhuis.

-This extended by Becky and Limor and others, including Travis Goodspeed:
+This was extended by Becky and Limor and others, including Travis Goodspeed:

 http://travisgoodspeed.blogspot.com/2010/12/hacking-knitting-machines-keypad.html